Fact-checked by the onlinepaydaynews.com editorial team

 Knowing how to pay off a short-term loan early without triggering hidden fees can save you hundreds of dollars in interest.
 According to the Consumer Financial Protection Bureau’s prepayment penalty guidance, some lenders build prepayment charges directly into loan contracts — charges many borrowers never notice until they try to pay early.
 Understanding this before you sign is the single most powerful step you can take.

-With short-term borrowing costs rising and consumers carrying more debt than ever, early repayment is one of the fastest ways to reduce your total cost of credit.
+Short-term borrowing costs have risen sharply, and early repayment remains one of the fastest ways to reduce your total cost of credit.
 The rules, however, differ sharply by lender type and state law.

 What Is a Prepayment Penalty and Who Charges One?